flutter/samples/game_template/README.md

 && git push origin --set-upstream gh-pages
 ```

-The last line of the command above will automatically push
+The last line of the command above automatically pushes
 your newly built web game to GitHub pages, assuming that you have
 that set up.